Fighting Back Against Antimicrobial Resistance

 To address these issues of grant funding, the Review proposes a Global Innovation Fund for antimicrobial resistance, endowed with 2 billion USD over five years.

 Better incentives to promote investment in new drugs and improve existing ones.

 The review suggests that a new system will be implemented that will properly reward developers of new products that most effectively address both current needs and those which will foreseeable rise in the future as antimicrobial resistance worsens.

 While there has been progress on several of the Ten Commandments, Lord O’Neill continues to emphasize the dire need to tackle antimicrobial resistance,

 “In the absence of a solution, antimicrobial resistance could, by 2050, cause 10 million deaths a year – which is far more deaths than cancer causes today,” he added, “One third of global AMR-linked deaths could stem from drug-resistant tuberculosis alone.
 Very worrying signs show that the rise of drug resistance is only set to worsen with time”

 Want To Know More?

 With antimicrobial resistance continuing to be a growing threat, prevention is important.
-Click here to find out how the probiotics in yogurts can help to fight against antimicrobial resistance.
+Click here to find out how probiotics in yogurts can help fight antimicrobial resistance.